 Collaborators: R. Ambrosini, M. Mastrogiuseppe, R. Ricci, V. Tornatore, L. Vittuari, A. Zanutta

-Interferometric fringes were detected and a solution comparable to those obtained with the local clock was achieved.
-The Metrology for Geodesy and Space project is an offshoot of LIFT and aims at disseminating a highly stable and accurate frequency reference signal to a series of research facilities, reaching finally the ASI telescope in Matera and allowing the first common clock experiment between two Italian antennas.
+The Metrology for Geodesy and Space project extended the IQB to a series of research facilities, reaching finally the ASI telescope in Matera and allowing the first common clock experiment between two Italian antennas.
 Optical frequency distribution over fiber can improve the measurement capability in astronomical and geodetic VLBI, going beyond the accuracy presently archived by local clocks.
-For instance, achieving 1-mm positioning accuracy in geodetic VLBI requires knowledge of the clock frequency at the 1×10-16 level.
+The OCC-VLBI project aims to carry out broadband VLBI observations with the Korean tri-band receivers that will be installed on the INAF antennas.

 Concerning marine geodesy, methods have been developed to monitor the seabed deformations down to centimeter accuracy by means of pressure sensors at the seabed and GNSS instrumentation installed on buoys.
 New tsunami early warning systems and algorithms have been developed and validated in the context of international and national projects.